 Southwold is a great option for families as there’s plenty to do – stroll about the town, watch the Punch & Judy show on the waterfront, enjoy the putting greens and boating ponds and visit the lovely Southwold Pier whilst you’re there.
 The shingle beach around the pier is very popular but come high tide you might find yourself having to move on!
 Further down towards Walberswick and Southwold Harbour there are large stretches of sandy beach as well as sand dunes to shelter in on windy days.
 There are several beach cafes open during the summer months and on high days and holidays during the rest of the year.
 Try Beaches and Cream on Queen Street for a fantastic selection of ice cream, milkshakes, sweets, worldwide confectionery and beachy souvenirs!

-From Southwold Harbour you can either take the small boat ferry (ie a rowing boat!) or footbridge across to Walberswick, famous for crabbing, sand dunes and miles of unspoilt marshes, perfect for bird watchers and walkers.
+From Southwold Harbour you can either take the small boat ferry (ie a rowing boat!) or footbridge across to Walberswick, famous for crabbing, sand dunes and miles of unspoilt marshes, perfect for bird watching and walking.
 Here you’ll find more unspoilt sandy beaches as well as The Anchor which offers great local food (& accommodation) for those needing sustenance.
 Click here for more information on Walberswick

 From here you can walk 2 miles south either along the beach or along the Walberswick Nature Reserve to the famous beach of Dunwich which once was a large trading City & port with a population over 4,000 people.